BYUcs236ta/cs236_Decker_Goodrich/Lab2b.md

 ![](/assets/images/project-2-data-structures.png)

 `TODO:  write DatalogProgram, Rule, and Parameter classes.
 Your classes must include an empty constructor, setter, getter, adder, and toString() methods.
-Take 3 screenshots of your code(s1, s2, s3)`
+Take a screenshot of each class (s1, s2, s3)`

 ##### Hint: Use your IDE to generate the setters, getters, and constructor
 ##### Hint: DatalogProgram should have addFact, addScheme, addRule, addQuery, addDomainItem methods.